-Electives: 9 hours
+Electives: 15 hours

-All students will include nine (9) credit hours of electives in their degree plan.
-These electives may serve to extend credit hours in the area of specialization or add to the knowledge base in another area of interest.
+All students will include fifteen (15) credit hours of electives for their coursework.
+These electives may serve to extend credit hours in the concentration area or add to the knowledge base in another area of interest.
 Electives will be chosen in consultation with an Academic Advisor.